 You also can consider products that contain lower amounts of salicylic acid, but most cases of sebaceous hyperplasia won't respond as well to these lower strengths; however, for daily maintenance all over the face they can be extremely beneficial.

 Other products to consider are those containing retinol.
 Research has shown that retinol, which is another name for vitamin A, in either skin-care products or in prescription medications such as Renova or Retin-A, can also be effective in reducing sebaceous hyperplasia.
 Retinol works to control the growth of skin cells that can clog the pore lining, plus it encourages normal oil production.

-These factors plus retinol's anti-inflammatory action make it a powerful option to combine with salicylic acid for treating sebaceous hyperplasia.
+These factors plus retinol's anti-inflammatory action theoretically make it a powerful option to combine with salicylic acid for treating sebaceous hyperplasia.
 Pairing Paula's Choice Resist BHA 9 with Resist Intensive Wrinkle-Repair Retinol Serum can be just the 1-2 punch these stubborn imperfections need!
-You can also check out the other retinol serums we recommend on Beautypedia.
+You can also check out the other retinol serums we recommend on our sister site, Beautypedia.